shivanshdave/2020-432/projects/project1/README.md

 which come straight from the proposal, and the last of which requires a single line of code in R.

-  - Sections 1-9 are the same as what you prepared for the proposal.
+  - Sections 1-9 are exactly the same as what you prepared for the proposal.
 You should nail down any details that were not yet specified in your original submissions of the proposal.
 Sections 5-8, in particular, should be adjusted as necessary to reflect the actual analyses you wound up doing.
   - Section 10 is **new**, should be labeled “Linear Regression Analyses” and is dedicated to that work.
   - Section 11 is **new**, should be labeled “Logistic Regression Analyses” and is dedicated to that work.
   - Section 12 is called “Discussion” and is a 100-250 word discussion of your thoughts on the process of producing this project.
-  - Section 13 is the session info material.
+  - Section 13 is the session info material, which should show that you’re using R 3.6.2 or later.
+      - Our preferred way for you to execute this is to run `sessioninfo::session_info()`.

 ### Section 10: Linear Regression Analyses

 In Section 10, we expect you to present all relevant code used to produce your final results.
 No output should be presented in this section (or in Section 11) without commentary.
-This should describe the fitting and evaluation of two models: a “main effects” model, and an “augmented” model.
+This should describe the fitting and evaluation of two models: a “main effects” model (model A), and an “augmented” model (model B).
 We’re primarily interested in a clear presentation.
 The following 8 elements should be presented, in properly labeled subsections of section 10, using the labels in bold below.

 1.  **Missingness** your approach to dealing with missing data, if applicable